chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_with_customer_managed_deployment.md

 {{% automate/ha-warn %}}
 {{< /note >}}

-This section will discuss deploying Chef Automate HA on-premise machines with customer managed database.
+This section will discuss deploying Chef Automate HA on-premise machines with a customer-managed database.
 Please see the [On-Premises Prerequisites](/automate/ha_on_premises_deployment_prerequisites/) page and move ahead with the following sections of this page.

 {{< warning >}}